 In the hall there are rows of tables, a large open dance floor, a bar at one end of the room, a stage for the band, a room where food is served and an area with a balcony overlooking the hall upstairs.

-TIP: Upstairs there is a photo booth where you can put on silly hats and other accessories and get your photo taken for free with your friends.
+TIP: Upstairs there is a photo booth most years where you can put on silly hats and other accessories and get your photo taken for free with your friends.

 Vancouver Oktoberfest is a beer hall, adults-only event, so participants need to be age 19+.

-Admission costs $35 plus taxes, or $75 for a VIP ticket that includes a selection of German foods and some beer.
+Admission costs about $35 plus taxes, or $80 for a VIP ticket that includes a selection of German foods and some beer.

 What to Expect

-At the event, as the evening progresses, the dance floor starts to fill up, the energy in the room gets thoroughly festive and before long you feel like you’re in a real Munich beer hall!
+At Vancouver Oktoberfest, as the evening progresses, the dance floor starts to fill up, the energy in the room gets thoroughly festive and before long you feel like you’re in a real Munich beer hall!

 Vancouver Oktoberfest attracts a crowd of mixed ages (but primarily in the 25 to 55 age range), and is a favourite place for German Canadians.
 The venue holds up to 350 people and on most nights of the 6-day event the place hits capacity.

 There is a bit of DJ time at Vancouver Oktoberfest, but most of the music is live.
-The Continentals are a talented 5-member band (who don’t always wear lederhosen), and their music ranges from traditional German beer festival tunes to famous hits from the 1930s to the 1970s and beyond.
+The Continentals are a talented 5-member band (who don’t wear lederhosen at all their performances), and their music ranges from traditional German beer festival tunes to famous hits from the 1930s to the 1970s and beyond.